Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 The new QLAC rules also allow for a return of premium death benefit.
 With this rider, or policy add-on, if deferred annuity purchasers die, premiums they paid but have not yet received as annuity payments will be returned to their accounts.

 Having a QLAC relieves retirees of the responsibility of managing retirement accounts in their 80s and beyond, a time when they may not want to think about the ins and outs of investments.
 Retirees can let go of that responsibility without having to worry about running out of retirement savings.

 Downside of QLACs

-But not everyone would benefit from or feel comfortable with a QLAC.
-As with most annuities, putting your money in a QLAC means you don’t have access or control over those funds beyond the terms of your annuity contract.
+Not everyone would benefit from or feel comfortable with a QLAC.
+As with most annuities, buying a QLAC means you won’t have access to or control over those funds beyond the terms of your annuity contract.

-If you die before your QLAC matures, you may never personally benefit from the contract, which is really insurance against outliving your savings.
+If you die before your QLAC matures, you may never personally benefit from the contract, which is intended as insurance against outliving your savings.
 You are more likely to benefit from any annuity the longer you live.